jasmine789/Machine-Learning-Image-Processsing-ResultsDemo/README.md

 ## PR3: Bird species classification using VGG-16 and ResNet-18

 In this project, I use transfer learning to solve a classification problem.
-In this project, I get familar with using PyTorch’s DataLoader, and creating checkpoints to stop and restart model training.
+In this project, I get familiar with using PyTorch’s DataLoader and creating checkpoints to stop and restart model training.
 We want to learn how to predict the species of a bird given its picture.
 We use Caltech-UCSD Birds-200-2011 (CUB-200-2011) dataset.

 The results are demonstrated below: